Lydorn/DeepRenderEngine/README.md

 (TODO: add some images of rendered scenes from training and validation steps)

 # Ideas for later
-Describe a scene with an object in terms of triangles
+Describe a scene with in terms of triangles

 Use a RNN to input a list of triangles with varying length